Parabolic reflector: Scheffler reflector

 The focus-balanced configuration (see above) requires the depth of the reflector dish to be greater than its focal length, so the focus is within the dish.
 This can lead to the focus being difficult to access.
-An alternative approach is exemplified by the Scheffler Reflector, named after its inventor, Wolfgang Scheffler.
+An alternative approach is exemplified by the Scheffler reflector, named after its inventor, Wolfgang Scheffler.
 This is a paraboloidal mirror which is rotated about axes that pass through its centre of mass, but this does not coincide with the focus, which is outside the dish.
 If the reflector were a rigid paraboloid, the focus would move as the dish turns.
 To avoid this, the reflector is flexible, and is bent as it rotates so as to keep the focus stationary.
 Ideally, the reflector would be exactly paraboloidal at all times.
 In practice, this cannot be achieved exactly, so the Scheffler reflector is not suitable for purposes that require high accuracy.
 It is used in applications such as solar cooking, where sunlight has to be focused well enough to strike a cooking pot, but not to an exact point.

 Off-axis reflectors

 A circular paraboloid is theoretically unlimited in size.
 Any practical reflector uses just a segment of it.
 Often, the segment includes the vertex of the paraboloid, where its curvature is greatest, and where the axis of symmetry intersects the paraboloid.
 However, if the reflector is used to focus incoming energy onto a receiver, the shadow of the receiver falls onto the vertex of the paraboloid, which is part of the reflector, so part of the reflector is wasted.
 This can be avoided by making the reflector from a segment of the paraboloid which is offset from the vertex and the axis of symmetry.
-For example, in the above diagram the reflector could be just the part of the paraboloid between the points P1 and P3.
-The receiver is still placed at the focus of the paraboloid, but it does not cast a shadow onto the reflector.
 The whole reflector receives energy, which is then focused onto the receiver.
 This is frequently done, for example, in satellite-TV receiving dishes, and also in some types of astronomical telescope (e.g., the Green Bank Telescope, the James Webb Space Telescope).

 Accurate off-axis reflectors, for use in solar furnaces and other non-critical applications, can be made quite simply by using a rotating furnace, in which the container of molten glass is offset from the axis of rotation.
 To make less accurate ones, suitable as satellite dishes, the shape is designed by a computer, then multiple dishes are stamped out of sheet metal.

 Off-axis-reflectors heading from medium latitudes to a geostationary TV satellite somewhere above the equator stand steeper than a coaxial reflector.
 The effect is, that the arm to hold the dish can be shorter and snow tends less to accumulate in (the lower part of) the dish.